-Additionally, UN Women partners with many other UN organizations for joint programming in support of activities aimed at effectively and efficiently achieving the Millennium Development Goals and other international commitments arising from UN conferences, summits, conventions and human rights instruments.
+Additionally, UN Women partners with many other UN organizations for joint programming in support of activities aimed at effectively and efficiently achieving the Sustainable Development Goals and other international commitments arising from UN conferences, summits, conventions, and human rights instruments.

 2. Why do Member States contribute to the core budget of UN Women?

-UN Women was established during dire financial and economic times (2010) which resulted in reductions from donors contributions to UN organizations across the board and shrinking Official Development Assistance budgets in general, leaving little room for budget increases for UN Women, although some donors have started to contribute at the double-digit level (above USD 10 million).
+UN Women was established during dire financial and economic times (2010), which resulted in reductions in contributions from donors to UN organizations across the board and shrinking Official Development Assistance budgets in general, leaving little room for budget increases for UN Women, although some donors have started to contribute at the double-digit level (above USD 10 million).

 UN Women has an active campaign to widen and deepen its donor base to decrease reliance on a small number of donors and increase the predictability of resources.
 This will help to improve results on the ground and ensure implementation of UN Women’s mandate to advance gender equality and women’s empowerment.
 Widening the donor base also helps expand political support and raise awareness about UN Women’s mandate across a broader constituency.

 UN Women will continue to work directly with all donors, encouraging them to enhance their contribution and engage all Member States across the spectrum—from traditional donors to emerging donor countries and programme countries—to find means whereby all can contribute to the common objective, whether through symbolic contributions, or by increasing the predictability of funding through multi-year pledges.
-Finally, UN Women will continue to strengthen and expand partnerships with foundations and the private sector tapping into their multinational presence through collaboration at the country, regional and global levels.
-In 2014, almost USD 7 million was raised from corporations and foundations.
+Finally, UN Women will continue to strengthen and expand partnerships with foundations and the private sector tapping into their multinational presence through collaboration at the country, regional, and global levels.

 5. Why do Member States provide supplementary funding through earmarked non-core contributions and Trust Funds?

-Based on regional interests and priority areas for development assistance, Member States may choose to provide supplementary funding to non-core resources, which are earmarked contributions to UN Women from any donor for a specific programme or theme provided those programmes are consistent with the regulations, policies, and strategic plans of UN Women.
+Based on regional interests and priority areas for development assistance, Member States may choose to provide supplementary funding to non-core resources.
+Also known as earmarked or other resources, these contributions to UN Women from any donor are for specific programmes or themes, provided those programmes are consistent with the regulations, policies, and strategic plans of UN Women.

-Non-core resources include funds provided in co-financing arrangements for specific programmes, including flagship programmes, as well as funding for the two funds managed and administered by UN Women, the Fund for Gender Equality and the UN Trust Fund to End Violence Against Women.
-In 2014, Non-core contributions accounted for approximately 48 per cent of UN Women's total resources.
+Non-core resources include funds provided in co-financing arrangements for specific programmes, including flagship programmes, as well as funding for the two funds managed and administered by UN Women: the Fund for Gender Equality and the UN Trust Fund to End Violence Against Women.

 6. How does the contribution process work?

-UN Women recognizes revenue when written confirmation is received from a donor.
+UN Women recognizes revenue when written confirmation is received from a resource partner (donor).
 Pledges shall be dated in the same year as the financial year of UN Women.

-Additionally, Member States may choose to announce their contributions during UN Women’s Executive Board Session which typically holds three main meetings a year: a First Regular session, in January, an Annual session in June and a Second Regular session in September; or during the United Nations Pledging Conference for Development Activities which is held annually in November.
+Additionally, Member States may choose to announce their contributions during UN Women’s Executive Board session, which typically holds three main meetings a year: a first regular session in January, an annual session in June, and a second regular session in September.
+Member States may also announce their contributions during the United Nations Pledging Conference for Development Activities, which is held annually in November.

-If you have questions regarding the contribution process or would like additional information regarding UN Women, please contact:
+If you have questions regarding the contribution process, please contact:

 7. How can individuals, corporations or foundations make a contribution to UN Women?

-Every donation helps and will make a difference.
-Online donations are processed through a secure server; your information is protected.
-Make an online donation here
+Online donations are processed through a secure server, so your personal information is protected.

-You may write a cheque or international money order payable to UN Women.
-Mail your donation to:
+You can write a cheque or international money order payable to UN Women.
+Please mail your donation to: